When Spotify just isn't cutting it.

 Where: 23 Hillcrest Parade, Miami

 Burleigh’s original back alley after-hours haunt is always an epic time.
 Nightjar is known for late-night revelry and an often stellar line-up of weekly live music.
 With drink specials aplenty, come and enjoy local acts as they take to the floor and keep the swinging yet sultry atmosphere going long into the night.

 Where: Justin Lane, Burleigh Heads

 Mo’s Desert Clubhouse

-Combining events, gigs, workshops, yoga classes, and collaborative office spaces, Mo’s Desert Clubhouse is a melting pot of goings-on and a principal meeting place for the Gold Coast’s coolest movers and shakers.
-The industrial-style venue is outfitted with a bar and has a plethora of gigs lined up for the rest of the year.
-Make sure you pencil in a date with Mo’s Desert Clubhouse ASAP.
+Burleigh’s multi-use music, space hire and events hub, Mo’s Desert Clubhouse is a melting pot of goings-on and a principal meeting place for muso’s, movers and shakers and music lovers across the GC.
+The industrial-style venue is outfitted with a fully stocked bar and equally stacked gig guide, so refer back often and make sure you pencil in a date with Mo’s Desert Clubhouse ASAP.

 Where: 6/36 Central Drive, Burleigh Heads

-It’s one of the Gold Coast’s favourite live music venues, having hosted local, national and international acts — but also remains one of our best-kept secrets.
-Find your way down to Currumbin RSL, where Soundlounge hosts acts from folk soloists and DJs to rock and roll bands.
+This gem is a favourite among live music fans, having hosted a slew of local, national and international icons — but it also remains one of our best-kept secrets.
+Find your way down to Currumbin RSL, where, hidden just above, Soundlounge hosts acts from folk soloists and DJs to rock and roll bands.
 Listening to fantastic live music can be a hungry business, but this venue has you covered with food options, including pizza, an a la carte restaurant and bar snacks.

 Where: 165 Duringan Street, Currumbin